 Step 8: Setting factor level

-We want to compare cell lines that have been treated with dexamethasone and not.
+We want to compare cell lines that have been treated with dexamethasone versus untreated.
 We need to tell DESeq2 which is our reference level.
-In our case it would be untreated
+In our case it would be untreated.

 We can accomplish this by using the relevel() function